Stiff Person Syndrome: If You're Not Dancing, Something's Wrong

 Support Johns Hopkins Stiff Person Syndrome Center and Dr. Scott Newsome

 My name is Lea Jabre, I suffer from a very rare condition that affects one or two people per million called Stiff Person Syndrome (SPS).
 SPS has robbed me of living – or so I thought.
-In February 2024, I came out of the Intensive Care Unit ALIVE.
-That word has never held more meaning for me than it does now.

 Will you join me?